From NKAA, Notable Kentucky African Americans Database (main entry)

 Lampton was author of two books: Analysis of Baptism and Digest of Rulings and Decision of the Bishops of the African Methodist Episcopal Church from 1847-1907.
 He was also Grand Master of the Prince Hall Masons of Mississippi.

-Bishop E. W. Lampton was a widower when he died in Peoskey, MI, on July 16, 1910.
-He is buried in Mississippi.
-His daughter Mrs. D. Lampton Bacchus was the executor of his estate, she was one of the African American women reformers of the late 19th Century/early 20th Century.
-From their father's estate, the four Lampton daughters inherited the family home, a farm, several rental properties, and they constructed a two-story building that housed two stores, an auditorium, and meeting rooms.
+Bishop E. W. Lampton was a widower when he died in Petoskey, Michigan, on July 16, 1910.
+He is buried in Greenville, Mississippi.
+His daughter, Mrs. D. Lampton Bacchus, the executor of his estate, was one of the African American women reformers of the late 19th/early 20th centuries.
+From their father's estate, the four Lampton daughters inherited the family home, a farm, and several rental properties.
+They constructed a two-story building that housed two stores, an auditorium, and meeting rooms.

 Bishop Lampton was the husband of Lula M. Lampton (b.
-1868 in MS), and in 1900, the family of six lived on Theobald Street in Greenville, MS, according to the U.S. Federal Census.
-In June of 1909, there were several newspaper stories that Lampton and his family were run out of Greenville when one of his daughters insisted on being addressed as Ms. Lampton by white saleswomen in stores and by the telephone operator, and Bishop Lampton attempted to re-enforce her demands.
+1868 in MS); in 1900, the family of six lived on Theobald Street in Greenville, MS, according to the U.S. Federal Census.
+In June of 1909, there were several newspaper stories that Lampton and his family were run out of Greenville when one of his daughters insisted on being addressed as Ms. Lampton by white saleswomen in stores and by the telephone operator; Bishop Lampton attempted to re-enforce her demands.
 When asked by the African American media about the incident, Bishop Lampton initially denied the story, and would later speak out on keeping the races separate and African Americans always being on good behavior so as not to fuel a mob attack.